 Cunningham rocks Wall Street with a new generation of financially skilled women

-One Lipscomb alumna is working to encourage and empower girls to pursue careers in finance through an organization she founded based on her professional experiences.
+One Lipscomb alumna is working to encourage and empower girls to pursue careers in finance through a nationwide organization she founded.

 Maura Cunningham (’12) believes math can be used for more than scientific achievements or computing marvels.
 It can also be used to empower women.

 “In the U.S., we start to lose girls in math at age nine” said Cunningham, a former financial professional who now runs a nationwide nonprofit, Rock The Street, Wall Street.